zeucxb/dymock/README.md

 ### Usage

-By default dymock will try to find a config `(.config)` file in a dir based on the request url.
+By default dymock will try to find a `.config` file in a dir based on the request url.

 e.g.
 ```